 Recognizing the opportunity to highlight some of our top culinary talent, Culinary Crossroads reached out to both the public and private sector to underwrite its first initiative – helping chefs competing in the WFC.

-Lieutenant Governor Suzanne Crouch provided tremendous leadership and shepherded in support from both Indiana Tourism and Indiana Grown.
-Additional underwriters included Indiana Kitchen, Cluster Truck, Red Gold, Piazza Produce, The Agency Worldwide and MConnect Group.
+Lt.
+Gov. Suzanne Crouch provided leadership and support from both Indiana Tourism and Indiana Grown.
+Additional underwriters included Indiana Kitchen, ClusterTruck, Red Gold, Piazza Produce, The Agency Worldwide and MConnect Group.

-The Final Table Indy featured 10 category winners from the World Food Championships competing for the title of World Food Champion and a $100,000 payday.
+The Final Table competition includes the 10 category winners from the World Food Championships competing for the title of World Food Champion and a $100,000 payday.

 Watched by a “cheferee,” competitor Craig Baker prepares a dish at the 2022 World Food Championships in Dallas.